WHOIM1205/kthena/docs/kthena/docs/user-guide/network-topology.md

     highestTierAllowed: 1
 ```

-In kthena's model serving, provides fields to configure Network Topology constraints for Serving Groups and Roles.
+kthena's model serving, provides fields to configure Network Topology constraints for Serving Groups and Roles.
 For example, the following configuration means the ServingGroup can be deployed within HyperNodes of tier 2 or lower, such as s2.
 The Role can be deployed within HyperNodes of tier 1 or lower, such as s0 and s1.

 ```yaml
 spec: